Beyond-ML-Labs/BeyondML/README.md

 - Transformers
   - We are in the process of adding the [Transformer Architecture](https://proceedings.neurips.cc/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf) into this package.
 Creating these layers will enable the training of multitask compressed models specifically for Natural Language Processing (NLP).
 Stay tuned!

-- Active Sparsification
-  - Currently, sparsification occurs in a one-shot manner each time the user requests.
-While this is useful, we do not expect it to be the most efficient method for sparsification.
-In a future version, we intend to create a custom training function which intelligently applies sparsification to the model to improve overall performance.